-For More Information About This Notice Or Your Current Prescription Drug Coverage.
+For More Information About This Notice Or Your Current Prescription Drug Coverage...

-Contact the person listed below for further information the Department of Employee Insurance, 501 High Street, 2nd Floor, Frankfort, Kentucky 40602.
-502-564-0358 or toll free at (888) 581-8834.
+Use the contact information listed below for further information the Personnel Cabinet, Department of Employee Insurance, 501 High Street, 2nd Floor, Frankfort, Kentucky 40601.
+502-564-0358 or toll free at 888 581-8834.
+You may also visit the Department of Employee Insurance website at www.kehp.ky.gov and the Kentucky Employees' Health Plan 2010 Prescription Drug Summary Plan Descriptions.

-NOTE: You'll get this notice each year.
-You will also get it before the next period you can join a Medicare drug plan, and if this coverage through Kentucky Employees Health Plan changes.
-You also may request a copy of this notice at any time.
+You'll get this notice each year.
+You will also get it before the next period you can join a Medicare drug plan, and if this coverage through Kentucky